 Step 3: Stain the frame according to stain directions.
 Dry, then sand with sanding block to show woodgrain.

 Step 4: Carefully hammer the edge of a nail into the frame to add weathered, rustic look.

 Step 5: Brush on a clear coat of protective finish with a rough brush to add texture.

 Step 6: Attach 2 L-angle joist hangers to top of wood frame (near mirror hooks) and slide joist hanger behind mirror.

 On bottom two corners apply command strips so wood frame is flush to mirror.

 And that's it!
 Stand back and enjoy your new custom mirror!

-This mirror frame DIY was much less expensive than replacing a 65"+ mirror!
+This DIY mirror frame was much less expensive than replacing our large existing mirror.
 And you can easily customize the look with your choice in stain.
-We are really happy with how our rustic mirror frame turned out!
+It was a rewarding DIY project and we are really happy with how the rustic frame turned out!